isomerpages/seab-corp/_seab-link-issue-2-2025/iPSLE Marks Two Decades of Educational Excellence.md

 <p>Through continued collaboration with international partners, <em>i</em>PSLE
 remains committed to maintaining its high standards while implementing strategic operational improvements to better serve its growing global community.</p>
-<p>As we celebrate two decades of educational excellence, iPSLE stands as
+<p>As we celebrate two decades of educational excellence, <em>i</em>PSLE stands as
 a testament to Singapore's commitment to quality education beyond our shores.
-SEAB remains dedicated to uphold Singapore’s excellent assessment standards and share our assessment expertise i internationally.</p>
+SEAB remains dedicated to uphold Singapore’s excellent assessment standards and share our assessment expertise internationally.</p>
 <p></p></div></div></div>